lee2sman/nosebook/log.md

 ![L5 code with an overlaid window of robots roaming, one has grabbed an orange box]({{"/images/log/L5-robots.webp" | absolute_url}} "L5 code with an overlaid window of robots roaming, one has grabbed an orange box")
+*L5 code with overlaid window of roaming robots, programmed in preliminary L5*

 I've also been making documentation and example programs.
 Here's the most complex one: a demonstration of OOP with robots that roam around and grab a box.